cstefanache/marvin-dev/MarvinUI.md

 #### Config page - Info Selectors section

-You have the possibility to extend the default info selectors that are configured in the source code.
+You can extend the default info selectors that are configured in the source code.

 `Eg: span, p are not included in the default info selectors`